 Partly cloudy.
 Lows 43 to 48.
 Breezy.
 Northwest winds 10 to 20 mph.
 Gusts to 30 mph in the evening.

 Partly cloudy.
-A 20 percent chance of showers and thunderstorms in the afternoon.
-Highs 94 to 99.
-Northwest winds up to 10 mph.
+A 20 percent chance of rain showers in the morning.
+Highs 68 to 73.
+Northwest winds 10 to 15 mph.

 Partly cloudy.
-A 20 percent chance of showers and thunderstorms in the evening.
-Lows 65 to 70.
-North winds up to 10 mph.
+A 20 percent chance of rain showers and thunderstorms.
+Highs 65 to 70.
+Lows 39 to 46.

 Personal Weather Stations [Add your weather station!]

 Location: NonFedAWOS, Mountain Home, ID

 |Temperature: 55 °F||Dew Point: 36 °F||Humidity: 47%||Wind: Calm||Pressure: 29.84 in||Hourly Precipitation: 0.00 in||Graphs|